- Tuition & Costs

 I am an international student.
 Do I qualify for financial aid or scholarships?

-You must be a U.S. citizen or eligible non-citizen to be eligible for financial aid and merit scholarships.
+You must be a U.S. citizen or eligible non-citizen to be eligible for financial aid and academic scholarships.
 As an international student, you are eligible to apply for Specialty Scholarships, including multiple ½ tuition waivers.
 Additionally, international students may borrow through various alternative loan programs with a credit-worthy U.S. citizen as a co-signer.

 How do I apply for scholarships?